PixelTheater/DodecaRGB-firmware/docs/PixelTheater/Scenes.md

 ### What is a Scene?

-A Scene defines an animation written in C++ that runs on the teensy and controls the animation.
+A Scene defines an animation written in C++ that runs on the teensy display (the "stage").
 Scenes are called frequently (50fps+) to update the LEDs based on their parameters and internal state.

 - defines the classname (`FireworksScene`) and friendly name ("fireworks") of the animation
 - will automatically load and include parameters from the generated `_params file